Last updated on Sept. 3, 2020.

 For details on our continuing programs and services, please read below.
 Please continue to visit this page or follow us on Facebook for updates.

-The Community Development team can help connect Renfrew-Collingwood residents during the COVID-19 pandemic to support services.
+Renfrew-Collingwood residents can connect with support services through CNH’s Community Development team.
 There are no age or citizenship requirements to access these services, simply call 778-984-0356 and we will get back to you within 24 hours.
-If you are a senior (anywhere in BC), please call 211 and you will be referred to the nearest organization to connect you to the support you need.
+If you are a senior (anywhere in BC), please call 2-1-1 and you will be referred to the nearest organization to connect you to the support you need.

 We can connect Renfrew-Collingwood residents with the following services:

 – Connecting to counsellors

 – No cost groceries delivered or for pick up

 If you are interested in volunteering to help with these services, please send an email to firstname.lastname@example.org.

 To connect directly with the Community Development team and get access to one or more of these services, please leave a voicemail at 778-984-0356 or email email@example.com.

 Follow us on Facebook for ongoing events and workshops.

 Most appointments are virtual or by telephone as per current guidelines.